 Obamacare requires childbirth coverage to lower overall health care costs.
-That's because Medicaid pays for 50 percent of all childbirths.
+That's because Medicaid pays for 50% of all childbirths.
 It costs the taxpayer less to make sure those women receive prenatal care.
 That is cheaper than the emergency room treatment that results from botched home deliveries.

 Truth: Not really.
-In the UK, doctors are employees of the federal government.
 In Canada, the government pays most medical bills.
+In the United Kingdom, doctors are employees of the federal government.
 That's similar to America's Medicare and Medicaid.
 The ACA does expand Medicaid to middle-income families, but most of the expansion is in the private insurance market.

-Why do more than half (57 percent) of Americans think the ACA is socialized medicine?
-President Obama’s initial proposal included universal health care.
-That included Congress, which rejected his proposal.
+Why do many Americans think the ACA is socialized medicine?
+President Barack Obama’s initial proposal included universal health care.
+Congress rejected this proposal, preferring one based on America's health insurance model.
 Ironically, Obamacare now forces Congress onto the private exchanges, just like everyone else.
 So, in that particular case, the ACA reduced socialized medicine.

-Myth 4: President Obama promised that "If you like your plan, you can keep your plan, period."
-He meant that the ACA itself did not cancel anyone’s plans.
-Plans were be “grandfathered in” if they existed before the ACA was passed and minimum requirements were met.
+Truth: First, Obama meant that the ACA itself did not cancel anyone’s plans.
+Plans were “grandfathered in” if they existed before the ACA was passed and minimum requirements were met.

 Many employees lost their plans because their companies decided to pay the penalty.
 They knew their workers could find cheaper plans on the exchanges.

-Truth: Benefits weren't cut, although 44 percent of people believe they were.
+Truth: Benefits weren't cut, although 44% of people believe they were.
 That’s because the ACA cut funding for Medicare by $716 billion over 10 years.
-But the cuts affect providers, not recipients, in these three areas:
+But the cuts affected providers, not recipients, in these three areas:

 - Medicare Advantage insurance providers received $156 billion less.
-The ACA restricts cost increases to one percent above the rate of economic growth.
-Plans had risen 5.9 percent a year over the last five years, costing enrollees 17 percent more than regular plans.
+The ACA restricts cost increases to 1% above the rate of economic growth.
+Plans had risen 5.9% a year over the last five years, costing enrollees 17% more than regular plans.
 The government decided to stop overpaying.

 The ACA increased Medicare benefits.
 Medicare now includes free preventive care, like physicals and mammograms.
-In 2020, beneficiaries will receive 100 percent funding for the Part D “doughnut hole” prescription drug costs.
+In 2020, beneficiaries will receive 100% funding for the Part D “doughnut hole” prescription drug costs.

 The ACA requires health care providers to computerize their records.
 This could one day be connected to the data on the exchanges.
 Could a despot use this database to control your life?
 Probably, but there is already so much data about you that your privacy is already compromised.

-Truth: Almost half (47 percent) agree with this statement.
-In fact, immigrants in the country illegally are prohibited from getting Obamacare.
+Truth: Immigrants in the country illegally are prohibited from getting Obamacare.
 They can get preventive care at community health centers.
 That is supposed to lower health care costs.
 Emergency rooms must continue to treat everyone.
 When more people in the country illegally use community health centers, there are fewer expensive emergency room bills.

 Truth: They are two names for the same thing.
 Many people think they are different.
-Forty-five percent of Americans polled in a 2012 Gallup survey approved of the ACA, while only 38 percent approved of Obamacare.
+Forty-five percent of Americans polled in a 2012 Gallup survey approved of the ACA, while only 38% approved of Obamacare.

-Truth: More than half (54 percent) of Americans are opposed to Obamacare.
-But only 35 percent think it should be abolished.
+Truth: More than half (54% ) of Americans were opposed to Obamacare in 2013.
+But only 35% think it should be abolished.
 Sixteen percent believe it’s too conservative.
-Twelve percent think it's already been repealed, and 7 percent think the Supreme Court ruled against it.
+Twelve percent think it's already been repealed, and 7% think the Supreme Court ruled against it.

-Truth: The ACA proposed that Medicare provide 100 percent free coverage for doctor appointments to discuss end-of-life care.
+Truth: The ACA proposed that Medicare provide 100% free coverage for doctor appointments to discuss end-of-life care.
 That included beneficiaries who wanted to discuss do-not-resuscitate orders, end-of-life directives and living wills.
 Thanks to the controversy, the provision was dropped.
 Forty percent of people believe it exists.